SnowyMouse/chimera/README.md

 You can install binary mods (i.e. dlls) by creating a folder called "mods" and copying the dlls into the directory.

-NOTE: Chimera does *not* support dll mods including HAC2 or Open Sauce.
-This is because they modify the game in similar ways, resulting in them conflicting with one another.
-Supporting just one of these mods would mean extra development time that we don't have.
+> **NOTE**: Chimera does *not* support dll mods including HAC2 or Open Sauce.
+> This is because they modify the game in similar ways, resulting in them
+> conflicting with one another.
+Supporting just one of these mods would mean
+> extra development time that we don't have.
 Sorry.